BillHertzing/ATAP.Utilities/SolutionDocumentation/Attribution.md

 # Attribution of ideas
 The maintainers and contributors to this repository feel it is important to credit the individuals and organizations who have taken their time to publish ideas and guides.
-This document provides a place to mention ALL of teh works that have influenced the design and implementation of the repository's content.
+This document provides a place to mention ALL of the works that have influenced the design and implementation of the repository's content.

 ## Documentation